Admission

 Prospective Parent/Guardian Mornings are for parents & guardians who wish to learn more about Oakwood School's Elementary Campus (K-6).
 Applications need not be submitted prior to attending.

-If your child is not applying until Fall 2024, we ask that you attend a Prospective Parent/Guardian Morning in December 2023.
+If your child is not applying until Fall 2025, we ask that you attend a Prospective Parent/Guardian Morning in the spring of 2025.

 • When will my child visit the school?

-All K-6 applicants and parents/guardians will be invited to participate in a grade level screening.
-We will contact you to schedule an appointment.
+All K-6 applicants and parents/guardians will be invited to participate in a grade-level screening.
 During these sessions, children will be asked to participate in a variety of activities that will help us get to know them.
-Parents/guardians will be given the opportunity to ask questions related to Oakwood’s curriculum and school life.
+Parents/guardians will also be able to ask questions related to Oakwood’s curriculum and school life.

 • Where do we park when we visit the school?